ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

      - The upstream container image registry to use when deploying/pushing the Docker MiGrid Stack.
    * - CONTAINER_TAG
      - ${MIG_GIT_BRANCH}
      - The Docker tag used for the MiGrid image that is created.
-This might either be a Git tag, a MiGrid version or a arbitrary name.
+This might either be a Git tag, a MiGrid version or an arbitrary name.
-   * - FTPS_PASSIVE_PORTS
+   * - FTPS_PASV_PORTS
      - 8100-8399
      - The port range for FTPS passive ports used for data transmission.
+Typically requires matching firewall opening.
    * - ENABLE_LOGROTATE
      - False
      - Whether or not the logrotate cron job should be started inside the containers.
 Be aware that the cron daemon itself might be started through the #RUN_SERVICES variable in the docker-entry.sh.